neo4j-field/dataflow-flex-pyarrow-to-gds/README.md

 )
 ```

-Or, the same graph model, but in JSON:
+The same graph model, but in JSON:

 ```json
 {